1 Helpful / 0 Not

 Cons: Natural tees have roots, rocks or other issues for your footing.
-The designers have started putting in some tee boxes, and they are not to my liking.
+The designers have started puting in some tee boxes, and they are not to my liking.
 I find them to be a touch too narrow and the gravel doesn't afford good footing.
 Also, they tend to get less level after a while due to regular use (or maybe abuse).
 Bathrooms in the parking area seem to always be locked.
-The mosquitoes here are really annoying; bug spray is a really good idea.
+The mosquitoes here are really annoying; bug spray is a really good idea in the summer.
 Quite a bit of rough foliage and precariously positioned fallen trees too.
 Leaves on the ground in the fall make finding discs tough and it can be tough to find your lie on an errant shot too.
 A few fairways are really hard to find a line on.
 The longer holes could stand to be thinned out (especially 14) and a practice basket at the head of the course would be a great touch.
 It would also be nice to have a few holes that are a little more open too, but the park's property is entirely wooded so that won't happen.

 Join Disc Golf Course Review